All Episodes

 They didn't sell authentic.

-The teams wouldn't give them out, except the charities and substance.
+The teams wouldn't give them out, except to charities and stuff.

 And finally, when I worked for the Kansas City Royals, I worked in marketing and I met the guy who worked for the company at that time that manufactured all the NFL jerseys.

-And I begged him, Did I get a couple Steelers jersey?
+And I begged him, can I get a couple of Steelers here?

 The real things that you make for them.

-And on Thanksgiving the day before Thanksgiving, they showed up.
+And on the day before Thanksgiving, they showed up.

 He did it as a surprise.

-And I did it's just, I don't know if you're like me, but I just always like trying to get things that can't be gotten.
+And it's just, I don't know if you're like me, but I just always like trying to get things that can't be gotten.

-Well, Allen Brothers steaks, I mean, they're you can get them, but you're not gonna get them at the grocery store because it's so rare.
+Well, Allen Brothers steaks, I mean, you can get them, but you're not going to get them at the grocery store because it's so rare.

-And there's only two to three percent of all beef that is of that grade and quality.
+And there's only 2% to 3% of all beef that is of that grade and quality.

 The restaurants get most of it.